objektwerks/slick.homeschool/README.md

 Slick
 -----
->Homeschool domain model using Slick.
+>Homeschool domain model using Slick and H2.

 Object Model
 ------------